icarusmiles/lambdaracer/README.md

 **Advanced Usage**

 The below example will warmup your function four times prior to testing, followed by five tests per memory size for our "low" suite (see below).
-Additionally final cost calculates will take inaccount of the free tier and base it off of 30k requests.
-Lastly the function will output a output.json for external consumption.
+Additionally final cost calculations will take inaccount of the free tier and base it off of 30k requests.
 ```
 node index.js --function helloworld \
+--freetier \
 --requests 30000 \
 --warmups 4 \
 --tests 5 \
---suite low \
+--suite low
---out
 ```

 **Command-line Flags**